me6262/JavaAutoBuilder/README.md

 3. then add the `bin`, `lib` and `include` directories to your windows path
 4. this project should install all required gradle dependencies, although you may need to install jdk17 using your preferred method
+5. optionally, install wpilib, vscode is not required, only the libraries.
 ## Set up development on Linux
 #### NOTE: until flatpak support is added, only distros providing Libadwaita 44 and above are usable